-Termination (Continued) Deferred benefit Amount Benefit computed under law in effect at termination and increased by the following annual augmentation percentage: (a.)
+Termination (Concluded) Deferred benefit Amount Benefit computed under law in effect at termination and increased by the following annual augmentation percentage: (a.)
 0.00% before July 1, 1979; (b.)
 5.00% from July 1, 1979 to January 1, 1981; (c.)
 3.00% until age 55, or until January 1, 2012, whichever is earlier; (d.)
 5.00% thereafter until the annuity begins but prior to January 1, 2012; and (e.)
 2.00% from January 1, 2012 thereafter.
 Amount is payable at normal or early retirement.
 If a member terminated prior to July 1, 1997 but was not eligible to commence his or her pension before July 1, 1997, an actuarial increase shall be made for the change in the post-retirement interest rates from 5.00% to 6.00%.
 Combined service annuity Members are eligible for combined service benefits if they: (a.)
-Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement; (b) Have the trive of the other plane. (b.)
-Have at least six months of allowable service credit in each plan worked under; and (c.)
+Have sufficient allowable service in total that equals or exceeds the applicable service credit vesting requirement of the retirement plan with the longest applicable service credit vesting requirement;(b.)
+Have at least six months of allowable service credit in each plan worked under; and(c.)
 Are not in receipt of a benefit from another plan, or have applied for benefits with an effective date within one year.
 Members who meet the above requirements must have their benefit based on the following: (a.)
-Allowable service in all covered plans are combined in order to determine eligibility for early retirement. (b.)
+Allowable service in all covered plans are combined in order to determine eligibility for early retirement.(b.)
 Average salary is based on the high five consecutive years during their entire service in all covered plans.
-Optional Form Conversion Factors Actuarially equivalent factors based on RP-2000 mortality for healthy annuitants, white collar adjustment, projected to 2025 using scale AA, blended 55% males, and 6.5% interest.
-Changes in Plan Provisions Effective July 1, 2014, the funding ratio threshold that must be attained by the State Employees Retirement Fund to pay a 2.5% post-retirement benefit increase to benefit recipients in this plan was changed from 90% for one year to 90% for two consecutive years.
+Actuarial Equivalent Factors Actuarially equivalent factors based on RP-2000 mortality for healthy annuitants, white collar adjustment, projected to 2025 using scale AA, blended 55% males, 6.5% post-retirement interest and 8.5% pre-retirement interest.
+Changes in Plan Provisions Effective July 1, 2015, a provision was added so that if the 2.5% post-retirement benefit increase is triggered and the SERF accrued liability funding ratio (determined on a market value of assets basis) subsequently drops below 80% for the most recent valuation year or 85% for two consecutive years, the post-retirement benefit increase will change to 2.0% until the SERF again reaches a 90% accrued liability funding ratio for two consecutive years.